The Three Card System

 Optional Optimization Layer (Use Sparingly)

 You can optimize further if you want.
-Rotating 5% category cards are the obvious example.
+Rotating 5% category cards are the most common example.

-But in practice, this tends to create more work than it’s worth.
-Categories change every quarter, you try to keep track of them, and you still forget sometimes.
-You can write it down or put it on your phone, but now you’ve added another thing to manage.
+But in practice, this usually creates more work than it’s worth.
+Categories change every quarter, you have to remember what’s active, and you'll forget sometimes.
+You can track it, but now you’ve added another thing to manage.
+Congratulations—you built yourself a part-time job.

 Only add complexity if it earns at least $100/year.